jal2003/Knowledge-Crypto/README.md

 This app is something I built to help myself and others find the information we need quickly and easily.
 I wanted to make it simple for anyone to understand what's happening in the crypto world, even if they’re new to it.

 # Technology
-This CRUD web app was built using a Flask backend with REST API to manage app routes and process GET/POST requests.
-I also integrated an SQLAlchemy database to store the user's food items and important values associated with it.
-Furthermore, I utilized HTML, CSS and JavaScript to create a responsive front-end comptaible with desktops, tablets and phones.

 ## Features